featurist/dslify/README.md

 # dslify

 Rewrites a JavaScript function, such that any global property access is transformed to call a member of a new _dsl_ argument.
-Use dslify to build small domain-specific languages and configuration utilities.
+Use dslify to interpret domain-specific languages without messing about in global scope.

 ### Install